Wonderfully elegant, classic, and timeless; linen weave paper stands the test of time.

 Linen weave paper is paper that has a subtle embossed, crosshatch-textured finish that resembles woven linen fabric.
-Makers of fine stationery, invitations, report covers & presentation folders have long used this paper stock to achieve an upscale look.
-At Studio Style, we use linen weave paper to create many of our readymade picture frame & portrait folder products.
+Makers of fine stationery, invitations, report covers, and presentation folders have long used this paper stock to achieve an upscale look.
+At Studio Style, we use linen weave paper to create many of our readymade picture frame and portrait folder products.

 Many picture frames come with an easel attached to the back to prop up the frame for display on a flat level surface, most commonly a desk or table.
 The easel is what helps the frame stand up on its own.

 A frame that is described as having a dual easel simply means that there are two easels attached to the back.
 These dual, or two easel frames are designed for propping up the framed photograph horizontally for landscape photos or vertically for portraits.

 Cardboard photo frames and mats cut with a beveled edge add a polished look to photographs.